Putting together a good back workout for mass can be a considerable challenge.

-To those unfamiliar with the term ‘training volume’, it refers to the amount of work you do within a given workout.
-To calculate training volume, you can multiply weight used * reps done * sets done.
+To those unfamiliar with the term ‘training volume,’ it refers to the amount of work you do within a given workout.
+Your best option is to count the number of working sets you do per workout.

 Let me explain myself: